BYLAWS of THE AMERICAN ASSOCIATION OF

 ARTICLE I. NAME AND GOVERNANCE

-Section I. Name.
-The name of the organization shall be the American Association of University Women Branch of Huntsville, Alabama, hereinafter known as the “Organization.”
+Section 1.
+Name.
+The name of the organization shall be the American Association of University Women (AAUW) Branch of Huntsville, Alabama, hereinafter known as the “Affiliate.”

-Section 2.
-Governance.
-The Organization shall comply with the requirements of AAUW and federal, state, and local law.
-The bylaws of the Organization shall in no way conflict with the AAUW bylaws and/or policies.
+Section 3.
+Legal Compliance.
+The Affiliate shall comply with the requirements of AAUW and federal, state, and local law.
+The bylaws of the Affiliate shall in no way conflict with the AAUW Bylaws and/or policies.

 ARTICLE II.
 PURPOSE

 Section 1.
 Purpose.
 The purpose of AAUW is to advance equity for women and girls through advocacy, education, philanthropy, and research.
-The purpose of the Organization is to further AAUW purposes and policies.
+The purpose of the Affiliate is to further AAUW purposes and policies.

 Section 2.
 Policies and Programs.
-In keeping with this purpose, the Organization shall promote equity, education, and development of opportunities for women and girls that enable them to realize their full potential.
+In keeping with this purpose, the Affiliate shall promote equity, education, and development of opportunities for women and girls that enable them to realize their full potential.

 ARTICLE III.
 USE OF NAME